 With a large global client base, Emarsys sends over 6 billion emails per month.
 Their 100+ engineering organization based in Hungary maintains their core platform built in PHP running on a legacy in-house infrastructure and connected to a big data warehouse.
 Due to the size and complexity of the Emarsys infrastructure, their system engineers are in high demand, which often means that developers had to wait for operations support.

-Pioneering New Approaches on Heroku
+Pioneering new approaches on Heroku

 In 2014, some members of the development team wanted to try some new languages without worrying about operations.
 They also wanted to ease the burden on their system engineering resources and accelerate the pace of development.
 So they looked into PaaS providers, including Heroku, Microsoft Azure, and Elastic Beanstalk.
-After trying a simple test case, they found that the Heroku platform, part of the Salesforce App Cloud, best met their needs in terms of speed and simplicity.
+After trying a simple test case, they found that the Heroku platform, part of the Salesforce Platform, best met their needs in terms of speed and simplicity.

 For us, Heroku is the best out-of-the-box solution.
 We love the built-in security and metrics and how easy it is to calculate individual costs of services.
 Andras Fincza, Head of Engineering, Emarsys